 Generic Name: timolol (TIM-oh-lol)

-Brand Name: Timoptic XE
+Brand Name: Examples include Istalol and Timoptic

-Timolol drops is used for:
+Timolol drops are used for:

 Treating increased pressure in the eye (ocular hypertension) and open-angle glaucoma.
 It may also be used for other conditions as determined by your doctor.

 Timolol drops are a beta-blocker.
 It works to decrease fluid production and pressure inside the eye.